What Is Idea Validation Framework?

 Testing is an important part of the Business idea validation process.
 It can help bring out the best in your ideas.

-There are many different methods to test business ideas, but some of the most popular ones include ideation, brainstorming, and customer feedback.
+There are many different methods to test business ideas, but some of the most popular ones include ideation, brainstorming ideas, and customer feedback.

 Here are some tips to help you select a potential testing method for your idea: